Kotórz Wielki

-The village has an approximate population of 350.

 History

-The village was first documented in 1295 in the Liber fundationis episcopatus Vratislaviensis" as "Chotors".
+The village was first documented in 1295 in the Liber fundationis episcopatus Vratislaviensis as "Chotors", when it was part of fragmented Piast-ruled Poland.

 The first wooden church for the village existed before 1293.
 At the initiative of Anna Barbara von Gaschin, construction began in 1782 for a new church for the village.
-Permission was given by the Bishop of Breslau on January 31, construction began in February, and by October the building was already covered with a roof.
+Permission was given by the Bishop of Wrocław on January 31, construction began in February, and by October the building was already covered with a roof.
 On a ball on the decorative spire of the church is written "Franz Herzog von Gaschin, highly born, married to Anna Barbara von Garnier, decided for the greater honor of God to give money to build a new church."
 The document ends "This document has been placed on this ball by me, Pastor Carl Padiery, for the good of future generations.
 The parish celebrated its 100th anniversary in 1882 though a small exhibition of documents detailing its history collected by its then-priest, Father Kahl, who was an avid scholar.

 In 1840 the village had 385 inhabitants, and a large new school was built.